-Dogs may not be able to understand the meaning behind Thanksgiving, but they can certainly enjoy it!
-While it may be tempting for dog owners to indulge their four-legged pals and give them some turkey leftovers, we’d strongly advice you against doing this.
-Some of the traditional foods that we eat are safe for your pet, but these best Thanksgiving dinner for dogs ideas don't include the toxic foods that can be found on the table for humans.
+Dogs may not be able to understand the meaning behind Thanksgiving, but they can certainly enjoy the smell of it.
+Tomorrow, it will be tempting for you to indulge your four-legged pal and give them some turkey leftovers, but veterinarians strongly advise against it.
+Instead, check out our favorite best Thanksgiving dinner for dogs ideas with safe leftover ingredients.

 While some ingredients will be safe, many aren't.
-In fact, the week after Thanksgiving is one of the several weeks in the year when veterinarians are busiest, and it's not unusual – holidays are the worst for dog poisoning cases.
+In fact, the week after Thanksgiving is one where veterinarians are busiest, and it's not unusual – holidays are the worst for dog poisoning cases.
 The amount of calls and visits veterinarians receive after Thanksgiving because of the digestive problems of our pets is staggering.

 We've already discussed what NOT to feed your dog on Thanksgiving.
-While turkey meat is good for the pup, plenty of other foods on the Thanksgiving dinner table is extremely unhealthy for your pup – the succulent, delicious turkey skin, the rich, the extra fat ham bones, the spicy gravy, the wine sauce, butter, cream, salt, peppers, even the chocolate desserts which are often a part of most Thanksgiving dinner tables.
+While turkey meat is good for the pup, plenty of other foods on the Thanksgiving dinner table are extremely unhealthy – the succulent and delicious turkey skin, the rich and extra fat ham bones, the spicy gravy, the wine sauce, butter, cream, salt, peppers, and the chocolate desserts which are often a part of most Thanksgiving dinner tables.

-All of those things are awful, and even potentially deadly for your dog.
-A simple turkey bone splinter can block your pet’s intestinal track and have terminal results for your pet long before you are able to get it to a vet.
-Salmonella is often an issue, given how often we leave the food on the table for too long and give it to the dog after that.
+A simple turkey bone splinter can block your pet’s intestinal track and have terminal results long before you are able to get it to a vet.
+Salmonella is often an issue, given how common it is to leave raw meat on the table for too long and give it to the dog after that.
 The DIY Thanksgiving dinner for dogs should be specially made for your pooch in order to be safe, healthy and meet the dog's nutritional needs.

 The Best Thanksgiving Dinner for Dogs Ideas